NocteDefensor/LudusMCP/README.md

 - Admin or user account on Ludus server.
 Non admin will be limited in same ways as using ludus cli with non admin account.

 ## Installation

+**NOTE** Installation of the MCP server IS NOT on the Ludus server.
+It will be installed on a device with an MCP client (ex Claude Desktop) that has access to the Ludus server.

 ### Global Installation (Recommended) (not yet pushed to NPM - will not work for now. clone repo and install from source as long as this message is up)
 Install the package globally to make the `ludus-mcp` command available system-wide: